vduarte06/mrl-docs/docs/source/_build/html/_sources/reporting.rst.txt

 4.1.
 Exam Information
 ---------------------

+We start by identifing the exam:

 .. code-block:: ruby

-    # Recording:
+    # ExamInfo:
         Equipment: 'Nox';
         Channels: EEG, EMG, PSG, ECG;
         StartDateTime: 1/1/2022;
         EndDatetime: 2/2/2022;
     end

-We start by identifing the exam:

 This will allow MRL to access the exam variables